jc2180UKC/Undergraduate-Research-Project-UKC/README.md

+# Survey
-**Please only continue with the Game Testing and Survey if you are currently a Student or employed by the University of Kent. **
+Please only continue with the Game Testing and Survey if you are currently a Student or employed by the University of Kent.
 Thank you for choosing to take part in my research.
 Below is the Link to the Survey:

-**Please complete the Survey after playing the Game **
+Please complete the Survey after playing the Game

 # Introduction:
 I am Jamie Champion, a final year undergraduate studying Cyber Security at the University of Kent.
 This is my dissertation project contributing towards my final grade of my degree.
 I would like to extend a warm welcome to the world of "Pixel Protectors: Server Defence Saga," an innovative research project aiming to redefine how children aged 8-13 learn about online safety and cyber security.
 In this interactive journey, I invite you to become active participants in shaping an educational video game that blends entertainment and education seamlessly.